Clinton Field

 Clinton Field (FAA LID: I66) is a public use airport located four nautical miles (7 km) northwest of the central business district of Wilmington, a city in Clinton County, Ohio, United States.
 It is owned by the Clinton County Board of Commissioners.
-This airport is included in the FAA's National Plan of Integrated Airport Systems (2009-2013), which categorizes it as a general aviation facility.
+This airport is included in the FAA's National Plan of Integrated Airport Systems (2009–2013), which categorizes it as a general aviation facility.

 Facilities and aircraft

 Clinton Field covers an area of 54 acre at an elevation of 1,033 feet (315 m) above mean sea level.
-It has one runway designated 3/21 with an asphalt surface measuring 3,579 by 65 feet (1,091 x 20 m).
-During May through September the airport is attended from 08:00 to 20:00.
-During October through April it is attended from 08:00 to 17:00.
-The fixed-base operator (FBO) is closed Thanksgiving, Christmas and Easter.
+It has one runway designated 3/21 with an asphalt surface measuring 3,579 by 60 feet (1,091 x 18 m).
+During May through September, the airport is attended from 08:00 to 20:00.
+During October through April, it is attended from 08:00 to 17:00.
+The fixed-base operator (FBO) offers services such as rental cars and hangar space as well as amenities like internet, conference rooms, vending machines, and a crew lounge.